zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/_index.md

 hidesections: true
 weight: 100
 series: k8s-op-maintain
-keywords: portworx, kubernetes, security, authorization, jwt, shared secret
+keywords: authorization, security, kubernetes, k8s
 ---

 This section describes how to enable and manage Portworx authorization in